stephane-rivaud/gromo/docs/source/tech_notes.rst

 GrowingModule (GroMo)
 =====================

-This is the documentation of the FoGro method described in [TMLR24] Verbockhaven, M., Rudkiewicz, T., Chevallier, S., and Charpiat, G. (2024).
-Growing tiny networks: Spotting expressivity bottlenecks and fixing them optimally.
-TMLR..
+This is the documentation of the growing method described in [TMLR24]_.

 We propose to build growing networks using `GroMo` inherited from `torch.nn.Module`.
 We have two type of modules, the standard `GrowingModule` and the `AdditionGrowingModule`.
 The first one is a connections that contains the parameters of the network.
 The second one aims to connect multiple `GrowingModule` together.